mrDarkDuck/digital-universe-manifesto/README_en.md

 python singularity_core.py
 ```

-### Option 3: Invariant Cryptanalysis (Breaking AES-like Noise)
+### Option 3: Invariant Cryptanalysis v0.2.0 (Differential Breach of AES-like Noise)
-Proves the superiority of fractal logic over Shannon's entropy model.
-The script generates a "blind" random data stream, hides a key inside it, and extracts it using the Collatz Logarithmic Invariant Analyzer:
+Proves the absolute superiority of dynamic fractal logic over Shannon's entropy model.
+The script generates a "blind" random cipher matrix, applies a dynamic periodic T=3 step XOR-modifier to the Collatz logarithmic key (completely erasing its statistical structure), and hides it within the stream.

+The Nautilus executes a rolling window and uses **Spectral Differential Analysis** to blindly detect hidden transition harmonies, tearing away the cryptographic veil and fully restoring the refined trajectory:
 ```bash
 python crypto_sieve.py
 ```

 *To force the output of either script in English, use the explicit flag:* `python crypto_sieve.py --en`